StevenBlack/intl/readme.md

 | ----- | ----- |
 | **Many PUTFILE() interface elements cannot be translated.** | **Internationalization Gotcha:** other than the dialog caption, you have no control over the captions in this dialog.
 PUTFILE() comes from vfp and it varies with its localization language. |

-For example, the following line…
+For example, the following line...

 ?PUTFILE("cCustomText" , "cFileName" , "Ext")